-This degree is designed for already credentialed and practicing ministry professionals (lay, religious, ordained) who wish to foster self-improvement and motivation in the pursuit of theological education as an end in itself or in preparation for doctoral studies.
+This degree is designed for already credentialed and practicing ministry professionals who wish to foster self-improvement and motivation in the pursuit of theological education as an end in itself or in preparation for doctoral studies.
 With a specialized focus upon a specific theological agenda, the M.Th. is ideally suited to the ministry professional who desires to update previous ministry training with particular attention to theological refinement.
-The residence sessions involve graduate-level course work and are coupled with the writing of the Master of Theology thesis.

-An applicant who holds a bachelor's degree and has completed a three year diocesan-approved diaconal training program which has led to ordination as a Roman Catholic deacon may earn the Foundation's Master of Theology through for Roman Catholic Deacons.
-Requirements include providing documentation to verify training and ordination and submitting a 35,000-40,000 word (140-160 page) Master's Thesis to the Graduate Theological Foundation.
+An applicant who holds a bachelor's degree and has completed a three year diocesan-approved diaconal training program which has led to ordination as a Roman Catholic deacon may earn the Graduate Theological Foundation's Master of Theology for Roman Catholic Deacons.
+Requirements include providing documentation to verify training and ordination, completion of two courses taken through the GTF and submission of a 35,000-40,000 word (140-160 page) Master's Thesis.

 - Baccalaureate degree or equivalent validated by a transcript

 - Five years of accumulated experience in a cognate field of ministry (lay, religious, ordained)

 - Students are expected to thoroughly familiarize themselves with the Student Handbook of the year of their acceptance with particular focus on their particular degree program.
 Students are bound by the academic and financial requirements of the Handbook in use at the time of their acceptance.
 The current Student Handbook as well as past years’ Handbooks can be viewed here.

 - Student must provide documentation of completion of diaconal training program.

 - Student must complete two required courses through the GTF (see below).